 Accreditation Period: Two clinical years (up to 24 consecutive months).
 Clinical year start and end dates are specified within the application.

 Type of Credit Issued: AAPA Category 1 QI/PI-CME credit

-- The activity must comply with AAPA CME Criteria, which include the ACCME Standards for Commercial Support (PDF).
+- The activity must comply with AAPA CME Criteria (PDF).

 - This request type is only available to hospitals, health systems, clinics, medical schools, and other duty-of-care providers.

 - The quality improvement project must have PA participation.